Nash Equilibria on (Un)Stable Networks: Introduction

-The second experiment asks whether school racial composition has effect on adolescent smoking.
+The second experiment asks whether school racial composition has an effect on adolescent smoking.
 When students from different racial backgrounds study in the same school, they interact and are likely to become friends.
-Being from different racial backgrounds student have different intrinsic propensity to smoke and the question is what is the equilibrium behavior in these mixed-race friendships--those who do not smoke start smoking or those who smoke stop smoking.
+Being from different racial backgrounds students have different intrinsic propensity to smoke and the question is what is the equilibrium behavior in these mixed-race friendships: do those who do not smoke start smoking or those who smoke stop smoking?
 Simulations from the model suggest that redistributing students from racially segregated schools into racially balanced schools decreases the overall smoking prevalence.

-The last experiment examines a school from the sample with a particularly high smoking prevalence ($45\%$).
-The experiment simulates a policy intervention, capable of influencing students' smoking decisions\footnote{The policy may consists of providing direct incentives or information about the health risks associated with smoking tobacco.
-Then, it may be too expensive to treat the entire school and, instead, the policy maker may engage only a small part of the school with the purpose to alter the social norms.}, however, targeting only part of this school's population.
-The (empirical) question of interest is when treated individuals return in the schools, will their friends follow their example, i.e. extending the effect of the proposed policy beyond the set of treated individuals and thus creating a domino effect, or will their, previous to the treatment, friends un-friend them?
-In essence this is a question about the magnitude of the spillover effects and this paper contribution is to account for the possibility of the friendship network to adjust to the proposed treatment.
-This study suggests that this spillover effect is in the neighborhood of $5$ folds.
+The last experiment simulates a small scale policy intervention targeting only a part of school's population.
+The policy is efficient so that those exposed to the treatment stop smoking.
+At the same time it is not feasible (too costly) to treat the entire school.
+In this experiment, the question is when treated individuals return, will their friends follow their example, i.e. extending the effect of the proposed policy beyond the set of treated individuals and thus creating a domino effect, or will their pre-treatment friends un-friend them?
+In essence, this is a question about the magnitude of the spillover effects and this study suggests that aggregate spillovers are roughly double compared to the scale of the policy.